bash-bastion/basalt/README.md

 ## License

-Original code is licensed under MIT by Juan Ibiapina.
-Modifications are licensed under BSD 3-Clause by Edwin Kofler
+Original code is licensed under `MIT` by Juan Ibiapina.
+Modifications are licensed under `BSD-3-Clause` by Edwin Kofler